ccboyc/spotify-to-flac/README.txt

   2. Type: python --version
   3. You should see: Python 3.x.x
   4. If you see "Python not found", restart your computer and try again
+  5. If still not found, try: python3 --version

 ================================================================================